Parameters and Variables

 <transition event="ParameterHaver.*" cond="hellosToSpeak > 1" target="example.ParameterHaver">

-<assign name="hellosToSpeak" expr="hellosToSpeak - 1"/>
+<assign location="hellosToSpeak" expr="hellosToSpeak - 1"/>

 </transition>